MilesCranmer/rip2/README.md

   2. Set the environment variable `$RIP_GRAVEYARD` to `~/.local/share/Trash`.

 This can be a good idea because if the graveyard is mounted on an in-memory file system (as `/tmp` is in Arch Linux), deleting large files can quickly fill up your RAM.
 It's also much slower to move files across file systems, although the delay should be minimal with an SSD.

+**Force mode.**

+The `-f --force` flag enables non-interactive mode, which skips most prompts and uses default actions:

+- Big files are copied to the graveyard without prompting
+- Files already in the graveyard are permanently deleted without prompting
+- Special files (like sockets) will error
+- Cannot be used with `-i --inspect` flag

+This is useful for scripting or when you want to delete a lot of files without repeatedly answering prompts.

 **Miscellaneous.**